butterygg/lp_analysis/lp report.md

 - Primary driver of negative returns, averaging -8.87% per period

 **External Token Component**: Value change of tokens held outside the AMM
-- Some UP/DOWN tokens remain outside the pool after initial liquidity provision, due to depositing an unequal quantity of UP and DOWN tokens into pool.
+- Some UP/DOWN tokens remain outside the pool after initial liquidity provision, due to depositing an unequal quantity of UP and DOWN tokens into pool but minting equal amounts of each token, hence having some left over.
 - These tokens fluctuate in value based on TVL changes
 - Contributes additional negative returns averaging -5.01% per period